Michael200344/Achilles/README.md

 This game was created using the pygame tech stack.
 It follows the greatest warrior ever, Achilles, as he battles in the trojan war.

+I created a corresponding essay that goes along with this game that explains my inspiration for creating the game and why certain features were implemented.
+The essay is linked here: file:///C:/Users/micha/Downloads/Final%20Project%20Essay.pdf

 # Install the game

 In order to install the game, first you must clone this repository to your local device through the use of a command prompt in an IDE using the command: